fommil/fpmortals/manuscript/complete.md

           k => i + j + k }}}
 ~~~~~~~~

-Older versions of Scala used `filter`, but `Traversable.filter`
+Older versions of Scala used `filter`, but `Traversable.filter` creates new
-creates new collections for every predicate, so `withFilter` was
-introduced as the more performant alternative.
+collections for every predicate, so `withFilter` was introduced as the more

-We can accidentally trigger a `withFilter` by providing type
+performant alternative.
+We can accidentally trigger a `withFilter` by providing
-information: it is actually interpreted as a pattern match.
+type information, interpreted as a pattern match.

 {lang="text"}
 ~~~~~~~~